 Here are a few smaller car insurance companies and the special services and benefits they offer.

 Founded in 1907, Amica Insurance is the oldest mutual insurer of automobiles in the country.
 The word ‘Mutual’ is significant.
 The company’s customers are also its owners, meaning the company pays dividends to policyholders.
 For the last 40 years, the dividends have equaled 20 percent of their annual premium.
 Amica prides itself on its award-winning customer service and financial strength.

 Elephant Auto Insurance

-While Elephant Auto Insurance is a newer company, founded in 2009, it’s no lightweight.
-Elephant a subsidiary of Admiral Group, plc, which has nearly 2 million policies worldwide.
+Elephant Auto Insurance is a newer company, founded in 2009, but it’s no lightweight.
+Elephant a subsidiary of Admiral Group, plc, which has nearly 2 million policies worldwide and more than a dozen different companies scattered across the globe.
 Elephant offers no-hassle service, affordable rates and reliable coverage.

 The General primarily serves drivers who have a history of driving violations or accidents, have let their insurance lapse or have less-than-perfect credit.
 These drivers are seen as higher-risk, so they may be more expensive to insure.
 However, the General promises affordable premiums and flexible payment plans for high-risk customers.
 The General can also help with SR-22 filings, which some require as proof of insurance for high-risk drivers.

 Founded in 1955, Infinity Auto Insurance offers affordable coverage to drivers who may be declined by other insurers because of a DUI, claims history or previous violations.
 While Infinity is a small company, it’s the third largest non-standard insurance agency in the U.S., operating in 44 states.